From 1 April 2014 your pension benefits are based on your actual pensionable pay, including overtime and periods of absence.

 If you receive an increase to your pensionable pay, the amount of pension benefits you build up in a year will also increase.

-Should you receive a substantial increase in your pensionable pay, however, we may contact you with regards to your annual allowance.
+We may contact you about your annual allowance if you receive a large increase in your pensionable pay.
 Your annual allowance is the total amount of pension benefits you can build up in each scheme year for tax relief purposes.

 Decreases in pay